Mesalamine Pregnancy and Breastfeeding Warnings

 Mesalamine Breastfeeding Warnings

 Caution is recommended.
-Excreted into human milk: Yes Excreted into animal milk: Unknown Diarrhea has been reported in the nursing infant; other effects are unknown.
+Excreted into human milk: Yes Excreted into animal milk: Data not available Diarrhea has been reported in the nursing infant; other effects are unknown.
 The following should be considered: -The developmental and health benefits of human milk feeding -The mother's clinical need for mesalamine -Potential side effects in the human milk fed child due to the drug or the mother's underlying condition

 Mesalamine and its N-acetyl metabolite are excreted into human milk.
 Watery diarrhea has been reported in a breastfed infant beginning 12 hours after the first dose of rectal mesalamine and persisting for 10 hours after the last dose.
 Several rechallenges reproduced the diarrhea in the infant.
 Following oral administration of mesalamine, the milk to plasma ratio ranges from 0.1 to 0.3.
 The milk to plasma ratio of N-acetyl-5-aminosalicylic acid ranges from 5.1 to 16.5.
 In published lactation studies, maternal mesalamine doses from various oral and rectal formulations and products ranged from 500 mg to 3 g daily.
 The concentrations of mesalamine and N-acetyl-5-aminosalicylic acid in milk ranged from nondetectable to 0.11 mg/L and 5 to 18.1 mg/L, respectively.
 Based on these concentrations, estimated infant daily doses for an exclusively breastfed infant are 0 to 0.017 mg/kg/day of mesalamine and 0.75 to 2.72 mg/kg/day of N-acetyl-5-aminosalicylic acid.
 Dibutyl phthalate, an inactive ingredient in the enteric coating of Asacol(R) and Asacol(R) HD tablets, and its primary metabolite mono-butyl phthalate are excreted into human milk.
 The clinical significance has not been established.